Mathilde-Reynes/ReynesAussel2024/README.md

 conda env create -f environment.yaml
 ```

+This simulator was tested on the latest python (3.11.7) and brian2 (2.7) versions and reproducibility was ensured.

 ## 3. User Interface
 The model is organized with each component in its own Python file: